Welcome to Goza!

-Most Tequila is distilled using traditional copper pot stills, similar to whisky stills; but at Goza have six imported Alambic Armagnacais, which is a combination between a pot still and a column still.
+Most Tequila is distilled using traditional copper pot stills, similar to whisky stills.
+However, Goza is unique in that it uses six imported Alambic Armagnacais, which is a combination of a pot still and a column still.

 According to the CRT (Consejo Regulador del Tequila)—the Tequila Regulatory Council—there are four classifications of Tequila:

 - Reposado (minimum of 2 months but no longer than 12 months)